Clara Morris: Stage

 After nine years of training with that company she played a leading lady at Wood's Theatre in Cincinnati in 1869.
 She then appeared in Halifax, Nova Scotia for a summer, and with Joseph Jefferson in Louisville, before going to New York City in 1870.
 She made her New York debut in September in Man and Wife, directed by Augustin Daly at his Fifth Avenue Theatre.
 The role had come to her by chance, but she made such an impression in it that Daly starred her in a series of highly emotional roles over the next three years in such plays as No Name, Delmonico's, L'Article 47, Alixe, Jezebel, and Madeline Morel.

 Mr. Daly engaged her to play in the Fifth Avenue Theatre, then located on West Twenty-fourth street; not as a leading act, but to fill whichever roles he deemed necessary.
 In the season of 1870–71, Man and Wife was in preparation for opening when the lead lady originally designated to play the role of Anne Silvester declined the part, and Ms. Morris stepped up to the position.
 On opening night, September 13, she made her debut in a major city, and ended up being recalled in an early scene in the play before the act was terminated - an unusual occurrence in the theatre at the time.

 She left Daly in 1873 and in November of that year starred under A.M.
 Palmer's management in The Wicked World at the Union Square Theatre.

 In 1872, she made a sensation in L'Article 47.
 Other successes followed and she became known as an actress distinguished for spontaneity and naturalness.

-Over the next few years Morris had great successes in Camille in 1874, The New Leah in 1875, Miss Multon (an American version of a French version of "East Lynne"), her most popular role, in 1876, Jane Eyre in 1877, and The New Magdalen in 1882.
-She also toured extensively, especially in the 1880s, and everywhere mesmerized audiences with her emotional power.
-Although neither a great beauty nor a great artist, nor trained in elocution or stagecraft, she had an instinctive genius for portraying the impassioned and often suffering heroines of French melodrama.
+Over the next few years Morris secured many roles, playing parts in Camille in 1874, The New Leah in 1875, Miss Multon (an American version of a French version of "East Lynne", ultimately becoming her most popular role) in 1876, Jane Eyre in 1877, and The New Magdalen in 1882.
+She also toured extensively, especially in the 1880s, and amassed audiences with her emotional power.
+Although not trained in elocution or stagecraft, Morris was believed to have had a knack for portraying the impassioned and often suffering heroines of French melodrama.

 The passing of the vogue for that sort of theatre, together with her uncertain health, brought her career to a close in the 1890s.